alitareque/rego/rego/README.txt

 2. The folder rego contains all the files to run this project
 3. This project is built in PHP with MySQL database
 3. Please create a website with the rego folder as the root directory
-4. Please name the loal host server as rego
+4. Please name the localhost server as rego
 4. For the databse, please create a database named registrations in MySQL server
 5. Import the data into the registrations database from the registrations.sql file
 6. The command to take a import is